Yingrjimsch/arcc_hitchhikers/README.md

 ### Idea prerequisites

 The basic idea here is that you have a neural network.
 This network represents a function in a classic Ai sense.
-If you have for example 3 inputs and 3 correct outputs, this network is able to learn a correct mapping between those 3 inputs (depending on if each function can be derivated, as far as I understood mathematically).
+If you have for example 3 inputs and 3 correct outputs, this network is able to learn a correct mapping between those 3 inputs (depending on if each layer can be derivated, as far as I understood mathematically).

+#### Simple Task Examples

 Task1
 ||||